Two Stage Shoelace Knot

 Up to this point, the knot is exactly the same as the Standard Shoelace Knot.

-Repeat steps (4) through (7) to wrap the blue loose end around the yellow loop, feed through the hole and pull tight to complete the second stage.
+With the loose end fed all the way through to the right, pull tight to complete the second stage.

 Two Stage Knot Concept